 The original concept of the “Great American Desert,” a title coined in 1806 by explorer Lieutenant Zebulon Pike was made popular by cartographer/explorer Major Stephen H. Long in 1821.
 Curiously Long mapped out what is geographically considered today to be part of the Great Plains—those lands east of the Rocky Mountains but west of the Mississippi River.
 The true “Great American Desert”—the Great Basin—was at this time familiar to only a handful of hardy explorers and trappers of European descent and the varied indigenous peoples who called these regions home.
 Encouraged by boosters of the westward expansionism who had reframed these lands as an “idyllic agrarian paradise” in their efforts to encourage settlement, this particular myth was put to rest when hoards of emigrants began heading westward during the late 1850s and ’60s, saw the American prairie firsthand (noting how it differed drastically with the authentic desert located further West) and began staking their claim.

 How we continue to see, interpret and value the Desert West is largely dependent and collectively conditioned through other cultural frameworks including religious attitudes, economic worth and aesthetic appreciation.
 Overall benefit to humans in terms of resources the desert provides or as a place for spiritual renewal and contemplation also colors our overall appraisal.

 The word desert, coded and synonymous with the term wasteland is a difficult association to dispel even when we are presented with opposing scientific research or when personal observation shows us otherwise.
-Although collective attitudes towards arid landscapes have indeed changed drastically over time, the concept of desert as wasteland continues to persist largely due to our own personal desires and projections, but also religious and other ideological beliefs that are deeply engrained within our nation’s most cherished institutions as well as our own personal psyches.
+Although collective attitudes towards arid landscapes have indeed changed drastically over time, the concept of desert as wasteland continues to persist largely due to our own personal desires and projections, but also religious and other ideological beliefs that are deeply ingrained within our nation’s most cherished institutions as well as our own personal psyches.

 Making the desert bloom